Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 els.btnRequestTransfer.addEventListener('click', onButtonPressHandler);
 ```

-You can keep it a bit simpler writing it in a `declarative` or  in a more `functional` programming style.
+You can keep it a bit simpler writing it in a `declarative` or  in a more `functional` programming style, instead of the suggested code above that does it one-by-one.

-What the following code does is to go through each `element` of the constant variable `els`, filters by asserting the type `button` and adds a `click` event listener!
+The alternative goes through each `element` of the constant variable `els`, filters by asserting the type `button` and adds a `click` event listener!

 Pick whichever style makes more sense to you!